 When you write for print, you’ll get traffic you would have otherwise missed - because the reader isn’t looking for you online.
-If he or she likes the article and you provided valuable information, the reader will check out your byline and find you online.
+If the reader likes the article and you provide valuable information, the reader will check out your byline and find you online.

 One of the most important ways to drive the most traffic to your blog from print media is to focus on a niche.
 For example, if you’re a golfer then find the print publications that golfers read and get published there.
 Your audience is ready-made.
 All you need to do is deliver a good travel story and people will want to hear more about what you have to say.